EDI X12 Getting Started Tutorial

 At this point, our EDI Transformer is properly configured.
 Since we don’t need to perform any logical mapping, we’ll leave the right-hand panel as it is and move on to the Routing Stage.

 Next, click the Route stage.
-Once again when you do, you’ll see a configuration panel open in the bottom half of the screen.
+Once again, you’ll see a configuration panel open in the bottom half of the screen.

 Then select the Routing Rules tab.
 Click the drop-down.
 The Routing Module lets you select from All Targets and XPath / Attribute.
 But in our example, we have only one Target system, and we can leave the default setting of All Targets selected.